2021 Blue Book. Section “K” Page 172. Regulation 2.2.1

 The following section explains the correct installation procedure for seat supports.

-It is primarily intended for new build vehicles only.
-It may also apply to vehicles applying for a renewal of their competition Car Logbook for the new style passport.
+It is intended for new build vehicles only.
+It may however also apply to owners applying for a renewal of their Competition Car Log Book for the new style passport.
 This will be down to the discretion of the authorised inspecting Motor Sport U/K scrutineer.

 The new seat support regulation is described below:

 2.2.1.
 Supports must be attached to the shell/chassis via at least 4 mounting points per seat using bolts with a minimum diameter of 8mm and counterplates, according to drawing No. K32 or K64.

 In the case of drawing No. K64 the end plates may alternatively be welded to the counterplate.

 The minimum area of contact between support, shell/chassis and counterplate is 40 sq cm for each mounting point.

 In Series Production Cars manufacturers’ standard seat mounting points may be used.